flare-foundation/docs/docs/tech/ftso.md

 - The published price information is therefore updated **every 3 minutes**.

 Only a hash of the data is submitted during the Commit phase.
-Next, on the Reveal phase the actual data is sent.
+Next, in the Reveal phase the actual data is sent.
 If its hash does not match the previous commitment, the data is discarded.

 Submission API is slightly different for the Flare and Songbird networks: